-From the acquisition date, KHP contributed \$989,000 of revenue and a loss of \$21,000 to the Group's profit for the year.
-There will be no material differences to the Group's revenue and profit for the financial year ended 31 December 2015 if the business combination had taken place at the beginning of the year.
+From the acquisition date, KHP contributed \$989,000 of revenue and a loss of \$21,000 to the Group's profit for the financial year ended 31 December 2015.
+There were no material differences to the Group's revenue and profit for the financial year ended 31 December 2015 if the business combination had taken place at the beginning of the year.